pipebots/sprintBotBLEControl/Documentation.md

 ## Android App
 This app was first created before the sprint and has been extended and edited to fit the features of this robot.
 It was created using [Evothings](http://evothings.com/) which is designed to be a quick way of making an app by writing HTML and Javascript in the same way as a website is created.
-This allows development via a viewer app which essentially is a web browers with some additional packages
+This allows development via a viewer app which essentially is a web browers with some additional packages.
+The advnatage of this is that everytime the code it edite it can instantly update on the phone allowing very quick development.
+The code can then be complied into a native android app and installed directly.